fkooman/janus-tools/README.md

 explanation included in the template `config.ini.defaults` on what everything means.

-Do not forget to create the `export` directory, it needs to exist and be configured in `config/config.ini`!
+Do not forget to create the followings directory, these needs to exist and be configured in `config/config.ini`!
+- export
+- log
+- metadata
+- acl
+- convert
+(It is possible to use the same directory for exportDir, logDir, metadataDir, aclDir and convertDir)

 # Usage